mafifafm/pxt-microbit/docs/projects/rock-paper-scissors.md

 ## {Step 13}

 Let's test your code!
-Press the white **SHAKE** button on the micro:bit on-screen simulator, or move your cursor quickly back and forth over the simulator.
+Press the white **SHAKE** button on the Ragga on-screen simulator, or move your cursor quickly back and forth over the simulator.
 Do you see the icons for rock, paper and scissors randomly appear?  ⭐ Great job! ⭐

 ![Shaking a @boardname@ simulator](/static/mb/projects/rock-paper-scissors/rpssim3.gif)

 ## {Step 14}

 If you have a @boardname@ device, connect it to your computer and click the ``|Download|`` button.
 Follow the instructions to transfer your code onto the @boardname@.
-Once your code has been downloaded, attach your micro:bit to a battery pack and challenge another micro:bit or a human to a game of Rock, Paper, Scissors!
+Once your code has been downloaded, attach your Ragga to a battery pack and challenge another Ragga or a human to a game of Rock, Paper, Scissors!

 ![A @boardname@ in a hand](/static/mb/projects/rock-paper-scissors/hand.jpg)

 ## {Step 15}

 Go further - Try adding 🎵 Music 🎵 blocks to your Rock Paper Scissors game for different sound effects.
-Note that some Music blocks may require a micro:bit v2 device to play.
+Note that some Music blocks may require a Ragga v2 device to play.

 ```blocks
 let hand = 0